Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 Any specific and unique manifestation of Value in the Market can be captured and recorded as **Value Instance**.

+### 1.4 Taxonomies

+Taxonomies must be used to classify Value and Agents of the Market.

 ## Article 2: Market Foundations

 ### 2.1 Individuals and Organizations